 At some point, Dodge realized that the Dart ate at its own market.
 The car manufacturer had made too good of a model at too low of a price.
 It became the fiercest competitor to the company’s other vehicles.
 So much so that 87% of their entire production was the Dart.

 On top of all that, 1961 was a bad year for cars in general.
-Dodge was hit surprisingly hard and it even cut production for one of its other models.
+Dodge was hit surprisingly hard and had to cut production for one of its models.
 Furthermore, of all the Dart models, Seneca accounted for half the sales.
 That made the company’s profit margins even smaller.
 It also explains why the 1961 Dodge Dart Seneca is what you will most likely find if you go searching for a first-gen Dart.

 So far I have told you a lot about the car’s history but mentioned little about its design.
 Also, if we are going to explore a vintage car, should we not look at its highest trim?
 Actually, I think Seneca is the trim that tells us a lot about our taste in cars.
 Let me explain!